ricgreen1/Igby/README.md

 :white_check_mark: **blueprints_with_missing_parent_class_report_R** - This module identifies blueprints that are missing a parent class.
 These blueprints are likely in a broken state and can either be re-parented to an existing class or deleted.

+:white_check_mark: **invalid_content_files_report_R** - This module identifies .uasset and .umap files that are no longer recognized by Unreal Engine and therefore can be removed from the project.

 (There are lots of useful modules planned so stay tuned!)

 ## The Loop